rikit03/NOC-Infrastructure-Monitoring-Incident-Response-Lab/README.md

 * System name
 * SNMP system OIDs

-This verified that the SNMP service is reachable over the network and can be monitored by Zabbix.
+This verified that the SNMP service was reachable over the network and could be monitored by Zabbix.

 ---